 The question was put to Jeffrey Bolton — the Mayo Clinic’s chief administrative officer — by Larry Jameson, executive vice president of the University of Pennsylvania Health System, during the recent Wharton Leadership Conference.
 Jameson, who was interviewing Bolton, said he wanted to understand “the Mayo magic.”

-Founded more than a century ago by two brothers in the rural Midwest, the Mayo Clinic has built a world-renowned reputation as an exemplary network of clinics and hospitals that has become the preferred destination of patients with difficult-to-treat conditions.
+The Mayo Clinic was founded more than a century ago by two brothers in the rural Midwest, and has built a world-renowned reputation as an exemplary network of clinics and hospitals that has become the preferred destination of patients with difficult-to-treat conditions.
 Today, the nonprofit health system cares for more than a million people annually from about 140 countries.
 It employs more than 63,000 people and brings in $12 billion in annual revenue.
 The Mayo Clinic was ranked number one in the 2018-2019 ‘Best Hospitals Honor Roll’ compiled by the U.S. News & World Report.
 Indeed, it regularly lands at or near the top of these rankings.

 As lifespans lengthen and more money is spent on medical care, places like the Mayo Clinic, which prides itself as being a referral center for advanced and complex cases, will become even more essential.
 “As people live longer and have multiple different chronic diseases, the need for … advanced services will be ever greater,” Jameson said.